codepath/server-api-template/README.md

   - In "app/api/api_router.rb" uncomment lines to create basic authenticated endpoints.
   - In "config/environments/production.rb" fill in the real domain for your application
   - In "config/initializers/airbrake.rb" fill in the token for your free airbrake account (for error reporting)

-## Usage

-Key files to edit:

-  - "app/api/endpoints/*" - Adding endpoints and APIs
-  - "db/migrate" - Defining the model attributes in the database
-  - "app/models" - Defining any additional model information
-  - "test/api"   - Defining tests for your APIs (if needed)

-Few URLs to note (once rails server is running):

-  - "/api/sessions" - Simple endpoint that returns text
-  - "/rails/routes" - See a list of common rails routes
-  - "/users/sign_in" - Login (or register) a user
-  - "/admin" - Admin panel for viewing database content

 ## Deploying